NaissanceE

 NaissanceE is a first-person adventure game developed by French studio Limasse Five and released for Microsoft Windows in 13 February 2014.
 Players control Lucy, who navigates an expansive, abstract structure with shifting architecture and environmental challenges.
 The game incorporates light and shadow mechanics, platforming sequences, and exploration-based progression, with no direct storytelling or guidance.

 The world of NaissanceE features large-scale geometric environments and dynamic spaces that emphasize solitude and discovery.
 Puzzles and traversal mechanics require players to adapt to the evolving terrain, solving spatial challenges and interacting with the environment to progress.
 The game draws inspiration from titles like Another World and Ico, encouraging interpretation through its minimalist design and atmospheric presentation.

 Gameplay

-NaissanceE is a first person exploration game.
-The game mainly consists of exploration with platforming and puzzle areas.
-The game is constructed along a linear path, punctuated by more open areas to freely explore.
-The player meets entities or mechanical systems, they react to player presence, to light and shadow, and they may open access to the following.
-It features only one character; Lucy.
-When sprinting, a circle will appear in the middle of the screen, prompting the player to control Lucy's breathing.
+The gameplay in NaissanceE is presented in a first-person perspective, allowing the player to move around environments, sprint and jump over gaps and duck to crawl through short passages.
+Gameplay consists primarily of exploration, with occasional puzzles and platforming challenges.
+Unlike other games in the adventure and platformer genre, the player cannot interact with objects in the world except by moving into them.
+Puzzle mechanics include orbs of light which change position when bumped into, revealing new areas and covering other areas in shadow.
+When sprinting, a circle will flash in the center of the screen, prompting the player to pass a quick-time event in order to maintain their speed.
+Health depleted by falling will automatically replenish over time, while falling too great a distance will result in a game over.
+Certain hazards in the world will result in an instant game over as well.